 To give you a better understanding of how standardization on Lenovo helped us cut inventory costs, let’s drill down a bit on the details.

 First, we chose the Lenovo ThinkSystem SR630 as the new standard for our hosting infrastructure.
 With support from Lenovo, we then created three out-of-the-box configurations (small, medium, and large) with varying processor, memory, and storage specifications.
-Customers occasionally go “off menu,” but we still work with Lenovo to offer these customized solutions.
+Customers occasionally go “off-menu,” but we still work with Lenovo to offer these customized solutions.

 With standard sizes in place, we’re able to stock not just spare parts, but also spare systems at our sites.
 If a customer wants to scale up resources on short notice or upgrade their processors, we can meet their needs in a matter of minutes.
-This means that we can offer customers the agility and the flexibility of public cloud services with the reassurance that their workloads are running on dedicated hardware in highly secure data centers with hands-on support.
+This means that we can offer customers the agility and flexibility of public cloud services with the reassurance that their workloads are running on dedicated hardware in highly secure data centers with hands-on support.

 I cannot stress enough how important this is to our customer service and our ability to provide a superior customer experience.
-One of my favorite customer quotes is this one from Ameren, an energy provider to more than 2.4 million electric and almost 1 million gas customers in Illinois and Missouri, because it exemplifies the kind of experience having a standardized hardware platform allows us to offer our clients.
+One of my favorite customer quotes is this one from Ameren, an energy provider to more than 2.4 million electric and almost 1 million gas customers in Illinois and Missouri because it exemplifies the kind of experience having a standardized hardware platform allows us to offer our clients.

 Improving System Resiliency

 When standardizing on a hardware platform, the availability of asset management tools is another important element to consider.
 All of our previous vendors had their own tool, but that meant to check the health of our servers, we had to log into four different consoles.
-Now, we simply log into Lenovo’s XClarity console to manage firmware compliance, roll out updates, schedule maintenance windows, check the current configuration of individual servers, and keep track of vulnerabilities.
+Now, we simply log into Lenovo’s XClarity console to manage firmware compliance, roll out updates, scheduled maintenance windows, check the current configuration of individual servers, and keep track of vulnerabilities.
 XClarity also sends us alerts if there are any issues that need our attention.

 While I’m talking about asset management in terms of system resiliency, it’s more than that.
 Being able to manage one platform from one console has saved us hours upon hours of system administration time per month.
 I don’t even know that I could estimate how many hours, but suffice it to say that it’s made a difference.